-Sacred Plant Walks
+Sacred Plant Walk

 with Mindi K. Counts

-*2022 Sacred Plant Walks are currently FULL.
+*2023 Sacred Plant Walks are currently FULL.
+Check back in January 2024 for more opportunities.

 Walking and connecting with plants was part of the history and practices of our shared human ancestors.